dannyvankooten/www.dannyvankooten.com/contact.markdown

 __Need support for [Mailchimp for WordPress](https://mc4wp.com/) or [Boxzilla](https://boxzillaplugin.com/)?__

-Please use the email address shown in the settings pages of the plugin you need support for or simply reply to the purchase receipt.
+If you are a paying customer, please use the email address shown in the settings pages of the plugin you need support for or simply reply to the purchase receipt.
 This will guarantee a (_much_) faster response time.

+If you are only using the free plugins, please read on below.

 __Need support for a [free WordPress plugin](/wordpress-plugins/)?__

 Please use the appropriate [plugin support forum on WordPress.org](https://wordpress.org/support/).
+We're monitoring it daily, once we've handled support for our paying customers.

 __Need my business details?__